Skin-Oracle/DermIQ-react-v2/README.md

 3.`amplify configure`

-Message me to get the user ID access key and password to finish configuring
+4. Message me to get the user ID access key and password to finish configuring

-Then message me for the configuration file (amplifyconfiguration.json)
+5. Message me for the configuration file (amplifyconfiguration.json)

 ### to run frontend
 `npm run dev`